-- 39. Over 530 monuments and archaeological sites in Pembrokeshire are given statutory protection as Scheduled Monuments under the terms of the Ancient Monuments and Archaeological Areas Act, 1979.
+- 37. Over 530 monuments and archaeological sites in Pembrokeshire are given statutory protection as Scheduled Monuments under the terms of the Ancient Monuments and Archaeological Areas Act, 1979.
 These monuments have met certain criteria, which are used for assessing their national importance.
 Any works that would affect these monuments will require scheduled monument consent from Welsh Government and in such cases the setting of a monument, as well as its physical preservation, are material considerations.
 Any work carried out to a Scheduled Monument without consent is a criminal offence and is liable to prosecution under the 1979 Act.
 Scheduled monument consent is separate from planning permission.
 The granting of planning permission does not confer scheduled monument consent nor vice versa.
 For a site, which is both scheduled and listed, scheduled monument legislation takes precedence over listed building requirements.
-Planning authorities would encourage the submission of any necessary scheduled monument consent from Cadw alongside a planning application. - 40.
+Planning authorities would encourage the submission of any necessary scheduled monument consent from Cadw alongside a planning application. - 38.
 The planning authority is required to consult with Cadw (acting on behalf of Welsh Government) on any application likely to affect a scheduled monument or its setting.
-A planning application which adversely affects a scheduled monument will normally be refused. - 41.
-Further information on these protected sites can be obtained from Cadw (please see contact details in Appendix 5 Contacts). - 42.
-For certain types of development (listed in Schedules 1 and 2 to The Town and Country Planning (Environmental Impact Assessment) (Wales) Regulations 2016), formal environmental impact assessment (EIA) may be necessary.
+A planning application which would involve significant alteration or cause damage, or would have a significant adverse impact causing harm within the setting of the remains will normally be refused. - 39.
+Further information on these protected sites can be obtained from Cadw (please see contact details in Appendix 5 Contacts). - 40.
+For certain types of development (listed in Schedules 1 and 2 to The Town and Country Planning (Environmental Impact Assessment) (Wales)Regulations 2016), formal environmental impact assessment (EIA) may be necessary.
 Where EIA is required the developer must provide an environmental assessment setting out the information specified in Schedule 3 to the Regulations regarding the site, and the likely significant effects of the proposed development on the environment.
 This should include information relating to any major effects on material assets and the cultural heritage, such as archaeological features and other human artefacts.
-This should also include the measures envisaged to avoid, reduce or remedy such adverse effects.
+This

-- 43. Supporting the Historic Environment (Wales) Act (2016) both Planning Policy Wales, Chapter 6: The Historic Environment and Technical Advice Note 24: The Historic Environment, provide the main guidance on conserving the historic environment in Wales. - 44.
+- should also include the measures envisaged to avoid, reduce or remedy such adverse effects. - 41.
+Supporting the Historic Environment (Wales) Act (2016) both Planning Policy Wales, Chapter 6: The Historic Environment and Technical Advice Note 24: The Historic Environment, provide the main guidance on conserving the historic environment in Wales. - 42.
 Technical Advice Note 24: The Historic Environment has been in place since May 2017 and supersedes Welsh Office Circular 60/96 Planning and the Historic Environment: Archaeology and 61/96 Planning and the Historic Environment: Historic Buildings and Conservation Areas.
 This is a key policy document providing detailed guidance on the handling of archaeology in the legal land-use planning system in Wales.